Bliss (short story)

-"Bliss" is a modernist short story by Katherine Mansfield first published in 1918.
+"Bliss" is a modernist short story by New Zealander writer Katherine Mansfield, first published in 1918.
 It was published in the English Review in August 1918 and later reprinted in Bliss and Other Stories.

 Plot summary

 The story follows a dinner party given by Bertha Young and her husband Harry.

 The story starts with Bertha in a blissful mood as her party approaches, as she considers the specialness and unconventionality of her mood.
 The maid has prepared a colourful fruit tray for the party, which Bertha will arrange.
 The nanny is feeding the baby, who reluctantly lets Bertha hold her.
 The moment of connection with her daughter brings her more bliss.

 After a phone call from her husband, who is running late, Bertha thinks ahead to who will attend the party that evening.
 A couple, Mr. and Mrs. Norman Knight (close friends to Bertha and Harry), Eddie Warren, a neurotic and sought-after writer, and Pearl, a strange, mysterious young woman that Bertha has taken a liking to after meeting at a club.
 As she prepares the drawing room cushions, Bertha recalls how Harry has declared that he finds Pearl dull.
 She is sure there is much more to her.
 Her feeling of bliss continues as she hugs the cushions and looks over the balcony to a most perfect blossoming pear tree in the garden, which she imagines "as a symbol of her own life."
 She lists to herself some of the many aspects of her life she is grateful for, and finds that her outfit is even reminiscent of the tree.

 As the guests start to arrive, with Mr and Mrs Norman Knight calling each other nicknames and Eddie complaining about his taxi, she notes their outfits and appreciates how attractive the company is.
 As Harry arrives late, she considers the charm of her husband's eccentricities.
 Pearl is the last to arrive and, as Bertha takes her arm to lead her to the dining room, she feels an intense yet unspoken intimacy with her guest.